 Dane County Parks manages over 12,000 acres of land and invasive species management is a top priority for the Dane County Park System.
 The Dane County Integrated Pest Management Plan (PDF) guides the management of invasive species within the Dane County Park System.
 Some parks also have detailed vegetation management plans to provide more detail about management techniques and habitat goals for that location.

 The type of management required depends on the species and location.
 Management options could include cutting, prescribed fire, mowing, herbicide, and biological control.
 Typically a mix of management options combined with seeding or planting the area in native plants after the invasives are removed provides the most successful and longest lasting benefits.

 Manual Removal and Cutting

 Manual removal and cutting can be very effective but requires a huge amount of time and labor.
 Many of our friends groups host workdays in our parks to remove invasive species by hand in areas that need special attention.
-If you are interested in getting more involved with a friends group and helping with these efforts, visit the Dane County Parks volunteer page to learn how.
+If you are interested in getting more involved with a friends group and helping with these efforts, visit the Dane County Parks volunteer webpage to learn how.

 This is the best and most lasting of the methods.
 It requires a high level of training and is most often done in spring before the vegetation starts to grow.